Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Interpretability metrics

 \paragraph{Sentence Encoder} In all our experiments, we employ the \texttt{all-MiniLM-L6-v2} sentence-embedding model \cite{reimers-gurevych-2019-sentence} to obtain vector representations that reflect the semantic distribution of sentences in our dataset.

-\paragraph{1D Clustering} Consider the vector of a concept’s activations computed across all sentences in a forward pass, it is possible for SAE features to leak small positive values that sit below the scale of the concept true firing range.
-The natural zero threshold confuses then noise with signal.
-We therefore perform a one-dimensional clustering on the vector to compute a more meaningful activation threshold.
-In our experiments, we conduct it with the Gaussian Mixture Model implemented in scikit-learn \cite{scikit-learn}.
+\paragraph{1D Clustering} Concept activation vectors often contain small nonzero values due to noise or artifacts from SAE representations.
+These low-magnitude activations can blur the true firing threshold of a concept, making a fixed threshold at zero unreliable.
+To address this, we apply a one-dimensional clustering procedure to estimate a more semantically meaningful activation cutoff.
+Specifically, we use the Jenks natural breaks optimization \cite{Jenks1967TheDM}, which partitions the activation distribution into two clusters by minimizing intra-cluster variance.
+The resulting breakpoint defines the activation threshold.
+Sentences associated with values above it are labeled as "activating sentences" for the inspected feature.
+We implement this procedure using the \texttt{jenkspy} library \cite{jenkspy_library}.

 \paragraph{Single metric for ConceptSim} Since we want to evaluate the overall interpretability of the extracted concepts, we derive a single metric from the concepts scores $(\verb|ConceptSim|(j))_{j \in \llbracket 1,m \rrbracket}$, simply referred to as $\verb|ConceptSim|$.
-Each concept \mbox{$j \in \llbracket 1,m \rrbracket$} is associated with a set of activating sentences.
-We aim to summarize the mean cosine similarity of a random pair of sentences drawn from the same set.
-Therefore we report $\verb|ConceptSim|$ as the weighted average of the concepts scores $(\verb|ConceptSim|(j))_{j \in \llbracket 1,m \rrbracket}$, where each set is weighted by its number of sentences pairs $\binom{N^j}{2}$.
-The pair-weighted average prevents inflated scores that occur when a few broadly active, low-coherence concepts are overshadowed by many rarely active concepts that fire only on a handful of really semantically close sentences and therefore score unrealistically high.
+Each concept \mbox{$j \in \llbracket 1,m \rrbracket$} is associated with a set of activating sentences and $\verb|ConceptSim|(j)$ approximates the expected cosine similarity between two sentences randomly drawn from this set.
+Therefore, we report $\verb|ConceptSim|$ as a weighted average of the individual scores, with weights given by the number of sentence pairs $\binom{N^j}{2}$ per concept.
+The pair-weighted average prevents inflated scores caused by rarely active concepts that fire on a few semantically similar sentences and appear unrealistically coherent, overshadowing more frequent, low-coherence concepts